 For terrestrial northerners, melting ice often means loss of mobility.
 Peary caribou on the 36,000 or more islands of Canada’s northern archipelago occasionally use ice bridges to travel to new territories and mix genes with other populations.
-Yet ice losses since 1979 have made it some 15 percent harder to find traveling paths, researchers reported in September in Biology Letters (SN: 10/29/16, p.
-8).
+Yet ice losses since 1979 have

 Even some plants such as dwarf birch probably travel by ice, scientists also reported in September in Biology Letters.
 Reconstructing long-ago sea ice extent and plant colonization dates suggests that seeds hitchhiked on slowly creeping frozen conveyors around northern Europe to colonize new territory at the end of the Ice Age.
 Losing ice roads could lead to tattered, disconnected populations as recolonization becomes less likely.
 Yet, there are pluses and minuses, says Post, who is helping to develop a package of scientific articles for Biology Letters on the biological effects of sea ice loss.
 Reseeding populations after a wipeout could be more difficult with tattered ice, but for the highly specialized and vulnerable plants very far north, the loss of sea ice could slow the arrival of invasive species that threaten the natives.